Domain (2016 film): Plot

 Phoenix is one of many individuals who are housed in separate underground bunkers in an effort to save the human race from a deadly flu virus that is destroying the planet.
 A video narrated by a scientist named Nadine shows that each bunker has enough food to last them 70 years and technology capable of providing energy, air quality, and other life support systems.
-In order to combat the effects of physical isolation the inhabitants have access to a social network called "The Domain", which allows groups of seven survivors to communicate with each other, access each other's health status, and overall statistics about the number of other inhabitants, of which only 489,573 remain after 5-7 years.
+In order to combat the effects of physical isolation the inhabitants have access to a social network called "The Domain", which allows groups of seven survivors to communicate with each other, access each other's health status, and overall statistics about the number of other inhabitants, of which only 489,573 remain after 5 to 7 years.
 Phoenix's group is made up of herself, Boston, Atlanta, Chicago, Houston, Denver, and Orlando, each of whom is nicknamed after the city in which they reside.
 Orlando takes great pleasure in tormenting the others and has recently confessed to being a serial killer prior to the virus.
 Denver, who is in a romantic relationship with Phoenix, suggests cutting Orlando's feed via hacking.
 The group votes and the majority, including Orlando, vote to remove his feed.
 This doesn't sit well with Phoenix, who voted against cutting the feed.

 The bunker systems begin to malfunction, particularly in Houston's bunker.
 Houston theorizes that they are being toyed with and begins to show signs of a psychotic break, particularly after Denver discovers private footage of Orlando showing that he was taken out of his bunker by figures hidden by video static.
 Phoenix reveals to Denver that she was in prison due to killing her mother in a drug fueled haze.
 The group later wakes to find Houston bashing his head against the bunker wall, prompting him to be similarly taken.
 The following morning Phoenix finds a rat in her bunker and discovers a vent, prompting the group to investigate their spaces.
 Atlanta breaks open the tube that delivers her food and discovers nothing but dark, empty space behind her wall.
 The figures similarly appear and take her away.
 Despondent, Chicago hangs himself, leaving only Phoenix, Denver, and Boston.
 Denver continues to investigate via hacking and reports that there were never half a million bunkers, but rather only 1,000.
 He is able to view other feeds, most of which are either empty or show that the bunker inhabitant has committed suicide.
 Those that contain living people display them experiencing the same phenomena and stress.
 They decide to escape and upon exiting the bunker Phoenix discovers that they are not underground or in different states, rather they were all in individual rooms alongside each other.